 - no organizational alignment: Each department has its own set of objectives and priorities, but the leadership of the different departments often don’t seem to be aligned with one another and/or the upper leadership – leaving a messy situation at the project team level due to the conflicting priorities.
 This lack of alignment is something to be taken up on management or even CEO level.

-- poor corporate culture: Project issues caused by a poor company culture, e.g. one that relies on blaming and imposing fear on employees always have to be solved at the root.
+- poor company culture: Project issues caused by a poor company culture, e.g. one that relies on blaming and imposing fear on employees always have to be solved at the root.
 Corporate management or the owner of the company have to initiate a cultural change that creates the kind of environment where people are willing to take over responsibility without fear.

 - corporate travel policy: A company’s travel policy could be too restrictive, for example requiring employees to stay within a $70 per night limit for accommodation.
 Such restrictions can make a business trip even more challenging and unpleasant as it already is.
 Maybe the company should revise its travel policy?

 My advice to you: Always ask for feedback

 One important piece of advice I want to give you is to solicit feedback throughout the project, and not just to wait til the end.
 In project management, you have to respond quickly to issues, and you always want to improve your process so you get optimum results.

 The way I collect feedback is to continuously talk to my team: How is this thing going?
 Are there any issues?
 Anything we should be doing differently next time?
 This way I instantly know what areas we have to improve upon and I can take immediate action and course-correct.